Dominik Chong-Qui: Style of play

 Described as a “rapid and physically imposing fullback,” Chong-Qui was praised by head coach Ronny Deila during the 2025 preseason, with the manager stating: "The special thing is his physique.
 He’s so quick, he’s good 1v1, and he’s mature in what he’s doing.
 So that is special.”

+Personal life

+Born in the United States, Chong-Qui is of Trinidadian and distant Chinese descent.